In the Know About Snow

 - BRADLEY and LINCOLN

 - MUMFORD and COLORADO

 We DO NOT plow the following state or township roads:

-It is the policy of the Urbana Public Works Department to remove all snow and ice from sidealks adjacent to City owned buildings and property.
+It is the policy of the Urbana Public Works Department to remove all snow and ice from sidewalks adjacent to City owned buildings and property.

 The Urbana City Council passed an ordinance on January 5, 2011 that requires property owners within identified snow removal districts to clear the adjacent public sidewalk of snow and ice.
-Sidewalk Clearance Requirements can be found at http://urbanaillinois.us/businesses/sidewalk-snow-removal
+Sidewalk Clearance Requirements can be found here.

 For more information regarding snow issues in Urbana and winter weather preparedness, please take a look at the information found in the PDF's below.